itpp-labs/misc-addons/web_preview/README.rst

 --------
 * `IT-Projects LLC <https://it-projects.info>`__

-	  This module is not maintainable since Odoo 12.0
+	  This module is not maintained since Odoo 12.0

 Maintainers
 -----------